VisitRome.com

 Rome's Leonardo da Vinci Airport has a wide range of shopping options for travelers.
 From luxury brands to local souvenirs, there is a diverse selection.
 The airport features several duty-free shops where passengers can find a variety of items, including cosmetics, electronics, and alcohol.
 For those looking for fashion and accessories, there are boutiques with Italian brands, such as Gucci, Prada, and Armani.
 If you're in search of traditional Italian snacks, chocolates, and wines, the food section has plenty.
 The airport also has convenience stores for any last-minute essentials you may need before your flight.

-In addition to shopping, Leonardo da Vinci Airport provides a diverse range of dining options.
-Whether you're craving Italian cuisine or international flavors, there are plenty of restaurants, cafes, and fast-food chains to choose from.
+In addition to shopping, Leonardo da Vinci Airport provides a diverse range of dining options. from craving Italian cuisine or international flavors to there are plenty of restaurants, cafes, and fast-food chains to choose from.
 For a taste of authentic Italian pizza, pasta, or gelato, there are several Italian restaurants available throughout the airport.
-If you prefer international fare, you'll find popular options like sushi, burgers, and freshly brewed coffee.
+If you prefer international fare, you can see popular options like sushi, burgers, and freshly brewed coffee.

 For a quick bite or a full meal, Leonardo da Vinci Airport has dining options to satisfy any palate.